Stiff self-interacting string near QCD deconfinement point: Quark-antiquark potential at LO and NLO

-The linear rise property of the confining potential advocated the conjecture that Yang-Mills (YM) vacuum admits the existence of a very thin string object~\cite{Luscherfr} transmitting the strongly interacting forces between the color sources.
-The intuition is in consistency~\cite{Olesen:1985pv} with the dual superconductive~\cite{Mandelstam76, Bali1996, DiGiacomo:1999a, DiGiacomo:1999b, Carmona:2001ja, Caselle:2016mqu} QCD vacuum and the squeeze of the color fields into a confining thin string dual to the Abrikosov line by the virtue of the dual Meissner effect.
+The linearly rising property of the confining potential induced the conjecture~\cite{Luscherfr} that the Yang-Mills (YM) vacuum admits the existance of an idealized one dimensional string object transmitting the strongly interacting forces between the color sources.

-The formation of the string condensate spontaneously breakdown the transnational and rotational symmetries of the YM-vacuum and entails the manifestation of (D-2) massless transverse Goldstone modes in addition to their interactions.

-To establish an effective string description, a string action can be constructed from the derivative expansion of collective string co-ordinates satisfy Poincare and parity invariance.
-One particular form of this action is the L\"uscher and Weisz ~\cite{Luscherfr,Luscher:2002qv} which encompasses built-in surface/boundary terms to account for the interaction of an open string with boundaries.
-The L\"uscher and Weisz~\cite{Luscher:2004ib} (LW) effective action up to four-derivative term read \begin{widetext}

-\end{widetext} Invariance under party transform would keep only even number derivative terms.
-The vector $X^{\mu}(\zeta_{1},\zeta_{2})$ maps the region ${\cal C}\subset \mathbb{R}^{2}$ into $\mathbb{R}^{4}$ and couplings $\kappa_1$, $\kappa_2$ are effective low-energy parameters.
-The boundary term $S_b$ describes the interaction of the effective string with the Polyakov loops at the fixed ends of the string and is given by

-Consistency with the open-closed string duality~\cite{Luscher:2004ib} implies a vanishing value of the first boundary coupling $b_1=0$, the leading order corrections due to second boundary terms with the coupling $b_2$ appears at higher order than the four derivative term in the bulk.